Jacar mascot — reading along A laptop whose eyes follow your cursor while you read.

 )

-Useful for offline development, privacy-sensitive apps, or as fallback if OpenAI falls.
+Useful for offline development, privacy-sensitive apps, or as a fallback if the cloud API is unavailable.

 Local RAG with Your Documents